 The castle was constructed as a wedding present for his wife Irene Fenton Hammond to prove how much he cared for her.
 In addition, the building housed the Hammond Research Corporation, from which Dr. Hammond produced over 400 patents and the ideas for over 800 inventions.
 Second only to Thomas Alva Edison in number of patents, John Hammond was one of America’s premier inventors.
 His most important work was the development of remote control via radio waves, which earned him the title, “The Father of Remote Control.” – hammondcastle.org

-From there, we went in search for food and was stuck in traffic due to the bridge being lifted to allow boats to pass.
+From there, we went in search of food and was stuck in traffic due to the bridge being lifted to allow boats to pass.
 Because Gloucester is a fishing town, we opted for seafood at Gloucester House.

 You must log in to post a comment.